bwkimmel/mcstrings/README.md

   - `<world>` (required): The path to the world (i.e., the directory containing `level.dat`).

+## Strings File Format

+The strings are written as a CSV file having the following columns:

+  - `dimension`: indicates the dimension containing the string.
+One of:
+    -  0: Overworld
+    - -1: Nether
+    -  1: The End
+  - `chunk_x`, `chunk_z`: The coordinates of the chunk in which the string is located.
+  - `nbt_path`: The path in the NBT tree for that chunk that contains the string.
+  - `value`: The string.

-## Use Case: removing private user-generated text from a world.
+## Use Case: removing private user-generated text from a world

     WARNING: These instructions will modify your world in-place.
 You should make a backup of your world before proceeding.